zostay/Smack/README.md

 the older [PSGI
 specification](https://metacpan.org/pod/release/MIYAGAWA/PSGI-1.102/PSGI.pod)
 for Perl 5.
 The PSGI specification is a basically serial specification implemented around HTTP/1.0 and parts of HTTP/1.1.
-This has several weaknesse when it comes to supporting modern protocols, dealing with high-performance applications, and application portability.
+This has several weaknesses when it comes to supporting modern protocols, dealing with high-performance applications, and application portability.